Search Panethos

 The best new song and video of 2011, to date, are entitled “Anti-D” for short or “Anti-Depressent” by Liverpool’s indie rock band, The Wombats.
 The tune is a satirical and thought-provoking slam on modern medicine and its synthetic solutions to … Continue reading

-Posted in consumerism, Health care, Music, Science, U.K.
+Posted in consumerism, Music, Science, U.K.

 Tagged health, health care, medicine, music, Science